MonashMath/SCI1022/Git.md

 nothing to commit, working directory clean
 ```

-the output reflects that there are no new files nor changes in existing files that can be potentially staged.
-At this point, we can ask Git to print on screen the project's history using `git log`:
+the output reflects that there are no new files or changes in existing files that can be potentially staged.
+At this point, we can ask Git to print to the screen the project's history using `git log`:
 ```
 $ git log
 commit 057083ac5d9e2718626854c90b2ba6226e6f57f2 (HEAD -> master)